tibetan-nlp/old-tibetan-corpus/README.md

 1. In BRAT, incorrect segmentations and POS-tags were manually corrected.
 In addition, verb-argument and some other linguistic dependencies were annotated.
 1. The text was then exported from BRAT standoff format to [CONLLU format](https://universaldependencies.org/format.html).
 As part of this process, the text was "denormalized" back to its original Old Tibetan orthographic practice using the debugging information output by the ```--trace``` flag.

-In the case of the _Old Tibetan Annals_, we also copied the English translation of the text from _The Old Tibetan Annals: An Annotated Translation of Tibet's First History_ by Brandon Dotson, and then aligned the translation to the Tibetan text, as can be seen in the CONLLU file.
+In the case of the _Old Tibetan Annals_, we copied the English translation of the text from _The Old Tibetan Annals: An Annotated Translation of Tibet's First History_ by Brandon Dotson, and aligned this translation to the Tibetan text.
+You can see this in the CONLLU file for the text.

 You may cite this work by referencing this repository and its authors: Christian Faggionato, Edward Garrett, and Marieke Meelen.
 We thank the AHRC for its funding of the project _Lexicography in Motion_ (2017-2020).